Moll Dyer: Variations

 As with all folktales, the story has been passed down through the generations and changes with the telling.
 In 1994 Thomas Jarboe conducted a series of interviews with ten local residents; including a member of the Dyer family, a local historian, and several people from families that have lived in the county since the 1600s.

 According to these interviews, Moll Dyer may have come from England, Ireland, Virginia, Kentucky, New England, or Connecticut.
 She is said to have been a spinster, a widow, a woman scorned in love, or the mother of two sons.
-She may have born as a Dyer or married a man named Dyer.
+She may have been born as a Dyer or married a man named Dyer.

 Two people said they had heard her name as "Moldy Dyer," and that she was a Native American (likely Chaptico) maid abandoned by her white lover after the birth of their child.

 The date of her death varied from the mid-1600s to the late 1700s.
 As Leonardtown was established (as Seymour Town) in 1660, this would place her as a very early colonist, most likely English and Catholic.
 Several people said they thought she had come to Maryland because it was more religiously tolerant than other colonies.
 Since the Anglican Church was formed about a century prior and English Catholics often fled to the Americas to escape persecution, this aspect of the tale could be plausible.